 @mr_yabatan こんな大事な日にまさかのニキビ!?🥺 Pimple panic! with 松坂桃李 & 広瀬すず#流浪の月 #広瀬すず #松坂桃李 #ミスターヤバタン #PR ♬ original sound – ミスターヤバタン

-8. mr_yabatan
+9. mr_yabatan

 Mr. Yabatan is a very different creator from a lot of the others on this list.
 For one, his content is only in Japanese.
 He speaks very fluent Japanese in his videos and is able to converse with a lot of Japanese people.
-Don’t worry though, his videos are subtitled very well, showing both the Japanese and English.
-His content mainly involves him going around Japan, visiting various places and celebrating various holidays.
-What makes him so special is his infectious enthusiasism.
+Don’t worry though, his videos are subtitled very well, showing both Japanese and English.
+His content mainly involves him going around Japan, visiting various places, and celebrating various holidays.
+What makes him so special is his infectious enthusiasm.
 In every video, he’s very energetic and cheery, and it makes his content fun to watch.

 @shibakoma どの顔が好き❓️ #柴犬 #dog #fyp ♬ Cute Emoji Song (pls like original video thanku) – sezymkaaa

-9. shibakoma
+10. shibakoma

-We cant leave this section without featuring at least one #PetsofTikTok.
+We can’t leave this section without featuring at least one #PetsofTikTok.
 Komari, a three-year-old Japanese Shia inu, is all you need to cure a bad day.
-Watch the cute shiba choose her pair of sunglasses for the day or pose in a Disney character filter, You’ll see her cheeky owner putting her paws to the copy machine and playing Tic-tac-toe.
+Watch the cute Shiba choose her pair of sunglasses for the day or pose in a Disney character filter, You’ll see her cheeky owner putting her paws to the copy machine and playing Tic-tac-toe.

 @jesseogn 3 Food places you need to try in Japan! #japanesefood #japanfood #onigiri #omurice #foodlover ♬ Love You So – The King Khan & BBQ Show

-10. jesseogn
+11. jesseogn

 @whatthepato 711 Japan ft. shunchan 🍓 #711japan #tokyo #foodtok ♬ 踊り子 – Vaundy

-11. whatthepato
+12. whatthepato

-Her TIkTok videos aren’t just about surface-level cool things in Japan, though.
+Her TikTok videos aren’t just about surface-level cool things in Japan, though.
 As someone who used to be an employee in Japan, Patricia loves to share insights about the Japanese working culture that often comes with rigid expectations.
 On the other spectrum, you’ll find her doing short street interviews with Japanese people on topics like body weight, dating and personal hygiene.

 @asianskills Rating different ramen in Japan #ramen #ramennoodles #ratingthings ♬ Italian Dinner Party – Italian Restaurant Music of Italy

-12. asianskills
+13. asianskills

 @tokyogirl92 btw those blouses i got were $2 and $4, both made in japan 🥹 #japanvlog #tokyolife #whatidoinaday #fyp ♬ Pieces (Solo Piano Version) – Danilo Stankovic

-13. tokyogirl92
+14. tokyogirl92